-The annual performance plans of the key service delivery departments were aligned to the approved Medium-Term Strategic Framework, except for the provincial education department, which had not information with no findings, an improvement from only five in 2018-19.
+The annual performance plans of the key service delivery departments were aligned to the approved Medium-Term Strategic Framework, except for the provincial education department, which had not included all output indicators.
+Nine auditees were able to report accurately on their performance information with no findings, an improvement from only five in 2018-19.
 However, reporting accurately does not necessarily mean that services were delivered.
 For example, the provincial public works and roads department reported accurately on its performance, but did not achieve most of its planned targets.
 The roads within the province and some government buildings under its management are in a poor state.
 Despite this, the department underspent its budget on transport infrastructure by R466 million, mostly relating to road construction and maintenance, due to a lack of proper planning in the procurement process to ensure that a panel of prequalified contractors with the required Construction Industry Development Board grading was available.